 But then, it cracked into a thousand pieces and fell to the floor when I learned that my children couldn’t come because your invitation asked for adults only to attend.

 I wanted to write you a letter to explain why.
 But I didn’t, because that would make your event about me and my family when it’s supposed to be about yours.
 I wouldn’t want to mar your special time and celebration with my concerns and reasonings.
 You are free to choose to host whatever engagement you like, and if those you invite can make it, great!
 If they cannot, it is not your responsibility to figure out how they can.

 So I sent you my regrets and my love.
 My congratulations, and my sadness that I couldn’t be there for you the way I wanted to be.
 And I talked about how excited I was for you.
-And I truly was.
-I danced away from giving reasons because I didn’t want you to feel bad, but I didn’t want to give a reason that seemed foolishly small.
+Know that I truly was.
+I danced away from giving reasons because I didn’t want you to feel bad, but I also didn’t want to give a reason that seemed foolishly small because it’s right of you to expect that I would be there.
 I tried to let you know that I loved you, that I wanted to be there.
-But that I couldn’t.
+But that I simply couldn’t.